intistelecom/Intis-Telecom-SDK-JAVA-obsolete-/README.md

 Please bear in mind that this method has less accuracy than HLR requests as it uses our internal database to check which mobile operator a phone numbers belongs to.

 To get a list of incoming messages please use the function `getIncomingMessages(date)`, where `date` stands for a particular day in YYYY-mm-dd format.
+Or use the function `getIncomingMessages(from, to)`, where from - date of start in the format YYYY-MM-DD HH:II:SS (Example: 2014-05-01 14:06:00) and to - date of end in the format YYYY-MM-DD HH:II:SS (Example: 2014-05-30 23:59:59)
 ```java
 List<IncomingMessage> messages = client.getIncomingMessages(data);